ErnestC30/Crafting-Sim/README.md

 There is also a leaderboard section where the user can view other user's crafts and compare stats.

 There is also a working demo at: https://e7craftingsim.herokuapp.com/
-Note: Images do not seem to load properly on heroku.
+Note: Images do not seem to load properly on heroku since images do not work on the deployment server.

+**Sample Images**